-However, organizations face many questions as they consider whether they should deploy a private LTE or 5G network, including how these private networks work and what are specific advantages they offer over Wi-Fi and other private networks.
+Organizations still face many questions however as they consider whether they should deploy a private LTE or 5G network, including how these private networks work and what are the specific advantages they offer over Wi-Fi and other private networks.

-This blog will help answer these questions, along with providing information on additional resources organizations can use to learn if a private LTE or 5G network makes sense for their organization.
+This blog will help answer these questions, along with providing information on additional resources organizations can use to understand if a private LTE or 5G network makes sense for their organization.